 The Next Challenge

 Miles Taylor’s latest challenge: competing in Spartan’s Washington.
 D.C.
-Sprint Weekend this past weekend.
+Sprint Weekend in late June.
 When Spartan reached out to Taylor about competing in a race earlier this year, Taylor eagerly accepted the challenge—even though he’s never competed in an OCR race before.
 To prepare, he started conditioning regularly and recruited the support of Myers to help him through the course.

 “I’m always up for a challenge.
 I just want to see if I can overcome the obstacles; the rope climb, jumping in the mud, and all that stuff.
 I’m really excited,” he tells us before the race.
 “My one goal is not to quit.
 I’m ready to test my will, so go ahead and put me through it.
 No matter what I do, I’m going to do it to the best of my abilities.
 I’m giving 120 percent.”